KnapsackPro/docs.knapsackpro.com/_posts/2019-05-24-codeclimate-and-circleci-2-0-parallel-builds-config-for-rspec-with-simplecov-and-junit-formatter.md

 version: 2
 jobs:
   build:
-    # set here how many parallel jobs you want to run.
-    # more parallel jobs the faster is your CI build
+    # Specify the number of parallel jobs to run.
+Increasing the parallelism speeds your CI build.
     parallelism: 2
     docker:
       # specify the version you desire here